 The study is inspired by one previous search that the team conducted on mice.
 Also in that case the transcranial electromagnetic treatment (rTMS) showed protection from memory loss and stimulus to recovery.

-Given the results, it seems that rTMS can "break" i links that are created between beta amyloids and tau proteins, linked by much research to the onset of the disorder.
-These substances, in a nutshell, end up "suffocating" and destroying the neurons that have the function of guarding memory, translating thoughts into language and making us understand where we are.
+Given the results, it seems that rTMS can “break” i links that are created between beta amyloids and tau proteins, linked by many research to the onset of the disorder.
+These substances, in short, end up "suffocating" and destroying the neurons that have the function of storing memory, translating thoughts into language and making us understand where we are.

 The tests

-By administering a common set of tests used to measure senile dementia, the results were "remarkable and clinically important."
+By administering a common set of tests used to measure forms of dementia, the results were "remarkable and clinically important".
 This scale, called ADAS-Cog, ranges from a minimum score of 5 (for those without ailments) to an average of 31 for those suffering from Alzheimer's.
 Patients undergoing MemorEM treatment improved their performance by 4 points.

 It is generally the cognitive decline that Alzheimer's patients experience in a year: for this reason it is as if this treatment had brought them back to a time when they were better.
 And in just two months of treatment.